jilarganti/arvis/.github/CONTRIBUTING.md

 - Commit messages must follow the [commit message convention](https://www.conventionalcommits.org/en/v1.0.0/) so that changelogs can be automatically generated.

+## How To Contribute

+### Triage Issues and Help Out in Discussions

+Check out the issues and discussions for the project you want to help.
+For example, here are the [issues board](https://github.com/users/jilarganti/projects/4) and [discussions](https://github.com/jilarganti/arvis/discussions) for Arvis.
+Helping other users, sharing workarounds, creating reproductions, or even poking into a bug a little bit and sharing your findings makes a huge difference.

 ## Development Setup

 You will need [pnpm](https://pnpm.io)